yiqin/YQParse/README.md

 ---
 ## When and why YQParse is used
 For the most time, you don't need to use it.
 You just go to and download the official Parse iOS SDK.
-You probably need YQParse, only when you need to build your own static SDK, which requires a backend.
+You probably need YQParse, only when you need to build your own static SDK which requires a backend.

 YQParse was first created at [MHacks IV](http://mhacks-iv.challengepost.com/) to support [Leaftagger](http://www.leaftagger.com/), which was a powerful framework to get feedback from users directly in the native iOS app.
 It ultimately enables developers to iterate and launch product quicker.
 Building a backend using Rails and Django on Heroku takes too much effect.
 So I chosed Parse.com and built YQParse.